Csi18nAlistairMann/eztfl/README.md

 at https://tfl.gov.uk/travel-information/stations-stops-and-piers/ and takes an astonishing 5.9Mb of bandwidth to do a single lookup.
 Surely this can be improved on?

-TfL allow the public to interact with their back-end at https://api.tfl.gov.uk/, so I decided to write my own client, and this repo is the result.
-A single lookup here takes 5Kb a saving of 99.9%.
+TfL allow the public to interact with their back-end at https://api.tfl.gov.uk/, so in early 2017 I decided to write my own client, and this repo is the result.
+A single lookup here takes 5Kb, a saving of 99.9%.

 I also experimented with thinking with RESTful design in mind: one can edit the URL to the bus stop one is stood at, changing the final few digits saving even the form lookup.